Putin, Biden plan high-stakes phone call in Ukraine crisis

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

-Matthew Lee and Aamer Madhani in Washington DC contributed to this story.
+Matthew Lee and Aamer Madhani in Washington DC and Mark Lewis in Stavanger, Norway, contributed to this story.